TodePond/DreamBerd/README.md

 ❌ ECMAScript (owned by the DreamBerd Foundation - please consider renaming)<br>
 ❌ Rust Foundation (owned by the DreamBerd Foundation - please consider renaming)

+## Contributing

+Contributions are welcomed to DreamBerd!

+The most helpful way you can help is by donating to the [Stonewall charity](https://www.stonewall.org.uk/).
+This will help to prevent the DreamBerd creator from losing their human rights.

 ## Compiling

 To run DreamBerd, first copy and paste this raw file into [chat.openai.com](https://chat.openai.com).<br>